FarhanaAkther23/SPRING2023TIDYVERSE/README.md

 Initial Description and Links:

 In this assignment we will get to practice collaborating around a code project with GitHub.
-We will create, and example using one or more TidyVerse packages and demonstrate how to use the capabilities.
+We will be practicing our knowledge of Tidyverse functions by creating vignette examples of the packages.

-We will use a birth dataset from ‘fivethirtyeight.com’.
+I am using a birth dataset from fivethirtyeight.com.
 This dataset contains U.S. births data for 1994 - 2003 which, is provided by the Centers for Disease Control and Prevention’s (CDC’s) National Center for Health Statistics (NCNS).
-We will load the data from their GitHub repository.
+•	FiveThirtyEight
+•	Github
+•	Rpub